cape-town-testing/meetup/2017-Q1/README.md

 * Requirements engineering techniques

-### Next meeting date and time:
+## Next meeting date and time:

-[The next quarterly meetup official event](https://www.meetup.com/cape-town-testing-meetup/events/238138566/)is scheduled for 11th May 2017, 17h30 for 18h00.
+To be communicated via Meetup.com and communication channels.